ways to clean the kitchen easily

-Your kitchen may be beautiful, but keeping it clean can be a challenge.
+Your kitchen may be beautiful, but keeping it clean can be challenging.
 With all the food storage, preparation, and eating, messes are a constant factor in this part of the house.
-People spend money on cleaner solutions, brushes, and towels to deal with the maintenance.
+People spend money on cleaner solutions, such as brushes and towels for maintenance.

-The key is not just doing these tasks, but doing them in THIS ORDER so that you are not repeating.
+The key is not just doing these tasks but doing them in THIS ORDER so that you are not repeating them.
 There’s nothing more frustrating than cleaning something and immediately having to do it again.

 Here are some tips for the easiest way to clean different kitchen surfaces.

 The temptation to unload that bin of unplaced items is high.
-However, if you start moving items out the kitchen to their places, the chances of finishing the kitchen lower greatly.
+However, if you start moving items out of the kitchen to their places, your chances of finishing the kitchen are greatly reduced.

 1. Start with the kitchen sink

-A saying goes if you start cleaning the kitchen the sink first, you’ll end up cleaning the rest of it.
-It is the most used active appliance in the room that is often the dirtiest and most exposed.
+A saying goes, “If you start cleaning the kitchen sink first, you’ll end up cleaning the rest of it.”
+The sink is the most used active appliance in the room and is often the dirtiest and most exposed.

 2. Dust busting